-Some electric guitars come with baggage.
-There’s a ‘reputation’.
-Unfair as it may seem, guitars can be judged on the company they keep.
-We look them up and down and instantly decide whether or not we want anything to do with these characters.
+There's a reputation with some electric guitars.
+Unfair as it is, guitars tend to be judged on the company they keep.
+We look at them and within seconds decide whether we want anything to do with them.

+Rickenbacker?
+Lovable mop tops.
+Jingle jangle.
+End of.
 Gretsch?
 Easy.
 Rockabilly throwbacks.
 Next.
-Rickenbacker?
-Lovable mop tops.
-Jingle jangle.
-End of.
-And what of the Charvel Pro-Mod DK22 minding its own business on this page?
-C’mon, you’d have to be some bearded slab of tattooed meat to bother shredding on one of those things.
+Well, what of the Charvel Pro-Mod DK22, minding its own business here?
+Surely you'd have to be a bearded slab of tattooed meat to consider shredding a Charvel.
 Right?

-‘DK’ refers to the Dinky body shape, basically a slightly scaled-down Strat-style design, while ‘22’ equals the number of jumbo frets.
-‘SSS’ means you get three single-coil-sized pickups and ‘2PT’ points to the two pivot point recessed Gotoh Custom 510 vibrato unit.
+The DK comes from the Dinky body shape, which is effectively a scaled-down Strat-style silhouette, with ‘22’ denoting the number of jumbo frets.
+‘SSS’?
+Yes, you guessed it; that means a trio of single-coil-sized pickups, while ‘2PT’ points is a little more arcane, in reference to the two pivot point recessed Gotoh Custom 510 vibrato.

-There’s no shred-friendly double-locking Floyd Rose vibrato here.
-Instead, you get a recessed Gotoh Custom 510 unit.
-This vibrato comes paired with a set of locking machineheads and a slippery Graph Tech top nut.
-The result is faultless tuning stability.
+This Gotoh Custom 510 vibrato is paired with a set of locking machineheads and a slippery Graph Tech top nut.
+It's a stable setup.

 Upper-fret access is fantastic thanks to a scoop on the rear of the treble side cutaway and the rounded neck heel.
 There’s also some contouring on the back of the body to accommodate your ribcage or belly… whichever comes first.

-Upper-fret access is excellent thanks to a scoop cut into the rear of the treble side cutaway, and a rounded body heel that does its best to keep out of your way.
-As mentioned, you get 22 frets here and they come mounted on a 305 to 406mm (12- to 16-inch) compound radius fingerboard.
+A scoop cut into the rear of the treble side cutaway ensures upper-fret access is excellent – while a nicely rounded body heel does well to keep out of your way.
+The 22 frets are fitted on a a 305 to 406mm (12- to 16-inch) compound radius fingerboard.

-It’s a nice bit of kit.
-The aforementioned double pivot points make for super-smooth operation, the centre-threaded screw-in arm stays put wherever you leave it, and a set of locking ’heads provides faultless tuning stability.
-The slippery Graph Tech Tusq XL top nut helps out, too.
+Those double pivot points make for super-smooth operation.
+It is a nice bit of kit in which the centre-threaded screw-in arm stays put wherever you leave it.
+The locking ’heads and slippery Graph Tech Tusq XL top nut helps provide faultless tuning stability.

-Controls include the fast and loose 500k EVH Bourns Low-Friction master volume, a No-Load master tone, and a five-way pickup selector blade switch.
+The control circuit features a 500k EVH Bourns Low-Friction master volume, with a No-Load master tone, plus a five-way pickup selector blade switch.

 Charvel’s die-cast locking tuners provide faultless tuning stability.